strontic/strontic.github.io/xcyclopedia/library/mkdir.exe-68CD2C20261D78AEC592C52B58C22E3A.md

 ## Possible Misuse

 *The following table contains possible examples of `mkdir.exe` being misused.
-While `mkdir.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `mkdir.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --